satshar07/satshar07.github.io/README.md

   <div class="col-mid" markdown="1">
 ## Research

-### EnsembleGold — Monocular Depth
+### EnsembleGold — Monocular Depth Estimation
-Improved diffusion-based depth estimation using inference-time techniques only.
+Worked on novel diffusion-based depth estimation using novel inference-time techniques only.
 Achieved a significant (~10-20%) improvement on various error metrics on zero-shot monocular depth estimation without retraining.
 Thank you to Prof. Jitendra Malik and Prof. Anjoo Kanazawa.

 ***